mirnylab/lefs-cython/README.md

 The solution was made to take an average except when one of the two legs is stuck at CTCF ("bound").
 When the leg is stuck at CTCF, it has a protective effect on the whole cohesin, including the other leg.
 So in that case we take the smallest unloadig probability.

+### Cohesin extrusion policies

+Several cohesin leg movement policies are implemented, and can be assigned through the 'move_policy' argument.

+**Symmetric extrusion ('move_policy=0')**
+*Both legs are updated at each time step

+**Alternate leg policy ('move_policy=1')**
+* Only one leg moves at a time.
+* If one leg is captured at CTCF site, the other leg is chosen to move.
+* If neither leg is CTCF-bound, the updated leg alternates with a probability defined by `alternate_prob`.

+**Importantly**
+*If one leg is paused or stalled, the alternating logic remains, such that the other leg motion goes on and off at the same rate.
+*Setting alternate_prob=0 enables 1 legged extrusion that switches sides when on leg is bound at CTCF.